scalabli/yadig/docs/quickstart.rst

 URL Building
 ````````````

-To build a URL to a specific function, use the :func:`~flask.url_for` function.
+To build a URL to a specific function, use the :func:`~citus.url_for` function.
 It accepts the name of the function as its first argument and any number of
 keyword arguments, each corresponding to a variable part of the URL rule.
 Unknown variable parts are appended to the URL as query parameters.

 Why would you want to build URLs using the URL reversing function
-:func:`~flask.url_for` instead of hard-coding them into your templates?
+:func:`~citus.url_for` instead of hard-coding them into your templates?

 1. Reversing is often more descriptive than hard-coding the URLs.
 2. You can change your URLs in one go instead of needing to remember to